StarRocks/starrocks/docs/en/quick_start/iceberg.md

 ### BE

-Backend nodes are responsible for both data storage and executing query plans in shared-nothing deployments.
-When using an external catalog (like the Iceberg catalog used in this guide) only local data is stored on the BE node(s).
+Backend (BE) nodes are responsible for both data storage and executing query plans in shared-nothing deployments.
+When an external catalog (like the Iceberg catalog used in this guide) is used, the BE nodes can cache the data from the external catalog to accelerate queries.

 ---